 → All techniques in detail: breast reconstruction

-→ Also possible as a delayed procedure (3 to 12 months later)
+→ Also possible as a delayed procedure (on average 6 to 9 months after radiotherapy)

-Available only with NAC preservation — minimally invasive approaches do not allow removal of the nipple-areola complex.
+Available only when the nipple and areola are preserved — minimally invasive approaches do not allow removal of the nipple-areola complex.

-Inframammary or axillary access with a video scope.
-Short, discreet scars.
-Indication: nipple-sparing mastectomy with immediate implant reconstruction.
+Inframammary or axillary approach with video optics.
+Short and discreet scars.
+Indication: nipple preservation with immediate implant reconstruction.

 da Vinci system.
-Enhanced precision and anatomical access.
-Longer operative time, but optimized aesthetic outcome.
-Available in equipped centers.
+Optimised precision and anatomical access.
+Longer operating time, but optimised aesthetic outcome.
+Available in equipped centres.

 Together we go over the workup results, examine you, and walk through the three questions that structure the decision: axillary surgery, NAC preservation, reconstruction.
 If you opt for immediate reconstruction, you also meet the associated plastic surgeon.
 Reflection time is guaranteed — nothing is decided in haste.